gauthavite/MolecularGNN/README.md

 It will launch the training with the parameters specified at the beginning of the file.

-You can then the following command to see the score (log MAE) of the MPNN.
+You can then run the following command to compute the score of the trained MPNN.

 ```bash
 python MPNN_score.py